 The extension request form needs to be signed by both the supervisor and the Executive Dean or nominee (where they are the same person, a second signature should be obtained in place of the Executive Dean or nominee).
 The completed request should then be considered by the Faculty Postgraduate Research Lead and/or Faculty/School Postgraduate or Research Committee (or a subgroup of one of these) and will either be approved or not approved.

 After the request has been considered at Faculty/School level, it must be forwarded to Education Services normally at least three months prior to the maximum candidature date.
 A member of Education Services staff will check the documentation and determine whether to approve the application on behalf of the Student Cases Board/Progression Awards Board.
 Any requests may, at the discretion of the Education Services staff, be referred to the Chair of the Student Cases Board for the Chair’s determination.

 The request will be vetted for each level at which it is considered, to ensure that the necessary criteria for an extension have been met, and that the documentation is complete.
 Where the necessary criteria have not been met, the request will not be considered further.
 Where documentation is incomplete, both the research student and the supervisor will be informed and requested to ensure that complete documentation is supplied.

-Both the research student and their supervisors will be informed by email or letter from Academic Services of the outcome of the extension request (normally within five working days of the decision having been taken) and where the request has not been approved, the reasons for the decision.
-Academic Services will ensure that the student’s record is updated appropriately and that all relevant parties are informed of the change to the maximum submission date.
+Both the research student and their supervisors will be informed by email or letter from Education Services of the outcome of the extension request (normally within five working days of the decision having been taken) and where the request has not been approved, the reasons for the decision.
+Education Services will ensure that the student’s record is updated appropriately and that all relevant parties are informed of the change to the maximum submission date.